Inside Jeep's Wagoneer Full Size SUV

 From its shining, bright chrome grille to its legitimate offroad chops, the Grand Wagoneer is one of the honkinest, tonkinest full size SUV’s this side of the Cadillac Escalade.
 The pedestrian (relatively speaking) Wagoneer 4X2 is the entry level model, or step up to a long-wheelbase “Wagoneer L.” A lot of the differences between the Wagoneer and Grand Wagoneer boil down to fanciness and engine, with different wheel sizes, leather qualities, and so forth.

 The Base Wagoneer gets either a 392hp 5.7L V8 or 420hp twin-turbo inline six.
 The Grand Wagoneer gets a 471hp 6.4L V8 or a higher output version of the twin turbo 3.0L inline six that puts out 510hp and 500 lb-ft of torque; expect 13-14MPG city on all engines and trims.
 All models have eight speed auto transmissions.
-The Grand Wagoneer, with its leather-ier, chrome-ier look, and beefier engine, starts at an eye-watering $91,140 msrp for regular wheelbase and $96,140 msrp for the 12 inch longer Grand Wagoneer L.
+The Grand Wagoneer, with its leather-ier, chrome-ier look, and beefier engine, has a slightly more premium price that the Wagoneer — $59,945 msrp for Wagoneer, vs. $84,945 for Grand Wagoneer.

 Standard features include heated and ventilated leather front seats, nine speaker Alpine premium audio, adaptive cruise, active lane management, automatic emergency breaking, full LED headlamps and tailamps, a 10.25 inch digital infotainment unit, and Apple Carplay / Android Auto wireless.